Greenville, North Carolina: Health care

 The health care community in Greenville is one of the largest in the state of North Carolina.
 With 861 beds, ECU Health Medical Center is the fifth largest hospital in North Carolina and is one of five academic medical centers in the state (others include the University of North Carolina at Chapel Hill, Duke University, Wake Forest University, and Campbell University).
 ECU Health Medical Center is the only trauma center east of Raleigh and serves as the teaching hospital for The Brody School of Medicine.
 The hospital hosts over 1,700 licensed medical providers and serves over 1.2 million residents of the region.
 Many medical offices and clinics along with the hospital and university teaching facilities lie on Greenville's west side, comprising what is known as the Medical District.
-The East Carolina Heart Institute is open and has added 250 jobs at the hospital along with a six floor facility.
+The East Carolina Heart Institute has added 250 jobs at the hospital along with a six floor facility.
 A new 418,000 square foot Cancer Center broke ground at ECU Health Medical Center.
 The 96 inpatient room facility serves as one of the major destinations for oncology patients in Eastern North Carolina.
 The Golden LEAF Foundation announced a $10.8 million grant in 2018 and The Eddie and Jo Allison Smith Family Foundation also donated $10 million.
 Vidant Cancer Care at the Eddie and Jo Allison Smith Tower opened in March 2018.